tastybug/zettelkasten/catalog/gcp/gcp-security-and-permissions.md

 There are 3 categories of roles:

-1) _Basic Roles_: predate IAM and are very broad: `Owner` (`roles/owner`), `Editor` (`roles/editor`) and `Viewer` (`roles/viewer`).
+1) _Basic Roles_ (project level): predate IAM and are very broad: `Owner` (`roles/owner`), `Editor` (`roles/editor`) and `Viewer` (`roles/viewer`).
 They affect many (but not all!) resource types.
 So being an `Editor` mean you are a bucket editor just as you are a database editor.
-2) _Predefined Roles_: these came with the introduction of IAM and bundle a set of permissions of 1 resource.
+2) _Predefined Roles_ (resource level): these came with the introduction of IAM and bundle a set of permissions of 1 resource.
 Example:`roles/storage.objectViewer` being able to list and get content in a bucket.
-3) _Custom Roles_
+3) _Custom Roles_ (resource level): allow you to bundle up permissions under a new name, allow fine tuned role shapes.

 ## Policies

+Policies bring the concepts together and form the basis of IAM.
+You have 3 ingredients:

+* the principal
+* the role(s)
+* metadata

 Policies are the combincation of principal
 * Basic Roles apply to projects, e.g. project viewer, project owner
-* Predefined Roles relate to services: app engine admin, storage object viewer

 * roles cannot remove permissions granted by another role!
 You have a union of the permissions.
-* custom roles are possible

 * rights granted on the org level are passed down to all resources.
 That's why: higher up more restricted rights!